Provide you with the latest enterprise and industry news.

-Pond aeration, especially underground pond aeration, is the most important thing.
+Pond aeration, especially underground pond aeration, is the important thing.
 You can add a pond to increase water transparency, water quality and reduce the growth of algae and weeds.
-The most effective way to aerate a large natural pond is to use an underground aeration system to direct the diffused air directly into the water.
+The effective way to aerate a large natural pond is to use an underground aeration system to direct the diffused air directly into the water.
 Underground aeration is carried out from the bottom up by using a compressor to pump air through the diffuser down to the bottom of the pond, and the small bubbles generated by the diffuser rise to the surface of the pond.

 For more information on how to determine the size of the aeration system required for a pond, please visit our page on how to size an aeration system for a large pond.

-We also provide other articles to help you maintain the best condition of the pond, such as: large pond weed control, large pond algae control and large pond manure and sludge.
+We also provide other articles to help you maintain the condition of the pond, such as: large pond weed control, large pond algae control and large pond manure and sludge.

 Composition of underground pond aeration system